umbraco/UmbracoDocs/13/umbraco-engage/security-and-privacy/retention-periods-of-data.md

 ---
 description: >-
-  Different types of data are stored for varying durations in uMS.
+  Different types of data are stored for varying durations in Umbraco Engage.
 Use this article to learn about the specific storage periods and recommendations.
 ---